By Britwatch Team

 - CLICK our featured players for stats from TennisAbstract

-MADRID, SPAIN – Simona Halep returns to defend her title, and showed early signs of a return to form both in Stuttgart and by winning the Tie Break Tens.
+MADRID, SPAIN – Simona Halep returns to defend her title, and made no bones about the fact she was looking forward to return to the real clay.

 |Order of Play|